 10.1 Definition

 In the context of whiskey, the term “finish” refers to the flavor experience that lingers after swallowing the spirit.
-It is the final impression left on the palate and encompasses the lingering tastes, aromas, and mouthfeel.
+The finish of a whiskey is the final impression it leaves on the palate, encompassing the lingering tastes, aromas, and mouthfeel.

 10.2 Different Types of Finishes